clemensv/forza-telemetry-bridge/README.md

 To install ForzaBridge, ensure you have .NET 8.0 or higher installed on your system.
 You can clone this repository to build the application yourself.

+An installable package may be available in the future.

 ## Configuration